demisto/content-docs/docs/partners/become-a-tech-partner.md

 - Ability to test the integration, build test playbooks, and use the integration from the CLI
 - A couple of example playbooks to showcase how your your integration could be used

-## 6. Provide our Team with Product Access

-As an automation platform, it shouldn’t surprise you that we’ve also automated our integration testing and deployment.
-We do nightly tests of each integration in order to confirm functionality and, in order to do this, we request access to your product and/or APIs.
-Preferably, the instance will have all data related to the integration use cases, so they can be tested.
-E.g. if one of the use cases is ingesting incidents to Cortex XSOAR, the instance should have demo incidents.
-This access is not used for any other purpose.

-Before submitting the integration, please work with the Palo Alto Networks BD Team to share access.

-## 7. Submit a GitHub Pull Request
+## 6. Submit a GitHub Pull Request

 Once you have completed development of your content or integration, please [submit a Pull Request](/docs/contributing/contributing) on our GitHub Content Repo.
 You will be required to fill in a contribution form that includes details like your *Partner ID* and some other details.

-After the PR is submitted, it will require a review session with the development team.
-When the review of your integration is complete, check your code into our GitHub repository.
-Your build will added to be published to our global community.
-We release content updates every two weeks.
+After the PR is submitted, our development team will conduct a review.
+When the review of your integration is complete, your build will added to be published to our global community.
+We release content twice daily to Marketplace customers, and every two weeks for legacy customers.

-## 8. Join TSANet

-To have their integrations approved and shipped with the Cortex XSOAR Content, we require our partners to join the industry-standard support framework called TSANet in order to deliver outstanding support to our mutual customers.
-It’s free when you register under the Palo Alto Networks account and it really streamlines the cross-company processes.
-[Sign Up For TSANet](https://paloaltonetworks.tsanet.org).

-## 9. Get the Word Out
+## 7. Get the Word Out

 Now that the integration is complete, you'll get the visibility you deserve!
-Our BD team will connect you to our Marketing team to work together on content, such as Solution Briefs, Blog posts, YouTube videos, etc.
+The Partner Success Team will connect you to our Marketing team to work together on content, such as Solution Briefs, Blog posts, YouTube videos, etc.